lkilcher/dolfyn/docs/apidoc/dolfyn.time.rst

 Time Conversion
 ===============

-Time is handled primary through epoch time, or seconds since 1/1/1970, and includes conversion to Unix timestamps, datetime objects, and MATLAB datenum.
+Time is handled primary in epoch time, or seconds since 1/1/1970, and includes conversion to Unix timestamps, datetime objects, and MATLAB datenum.

 .. autosummary::
 	:nosignatures: